AGTGreg/AppBlocks/README.md

-# SuperComponent
+## Build autonomous and reusable micro apps in record time

-SuperComponent is a very small and lightweight library that makes it easy to componentize your frontend.
+> AppBlocks is a lightweight javascript library for building micro apps.
+It plays nice with other server side template engines and makes it easy to create universal apps.